abarnes1/odin-flight-booker/README.md

 - Search available flights by destination and arrival airports, number of passengers, and departure date
 - Use flight search results to book a flight
 - Require information for all passengers when booking a flight

+## Configuration
+ActiveRecord will disable referential integrity while inserting and deleting fixtures.
+In order for this to work, the test database user defined in database.yml must have the super user role in the test database.